Configuration

 Networking / port-binding changes

-UI_HOST_PORT, NOVNC_HOST_PORT, FILES_API_HOST_PORT — changing a port binding doesn’t register with a plain up -d; Compose considers the container “already running” with no relevant change.
+UI_HOST_PORT, FILES_API_HOST_PORT — changing a port binding doesn’t register with a plain up -d; Compose considers the container “already running” with no relevant change.
 Force recreation:

 Compose project / gateway identity